 Another way to help your customer feel comfortable is to avoid contradicting their beliefs.
 For example, if you start your presentation by stating that the world is flat, you will alienate most customers.
 Instead, you want to get your customer nodding along with you towards the start of your presentation.
 This will help you convince your customer.

-3. Understand that logic alone will not persuade customers
+3. Understand that logic alone will not convince customers to buy

 “Don’t be a logic bully” is a favourite phrase of our coaches.
 That’s because logic alone does not persuade.
 If logic alone was persuasive, then we would have no need for new business pitches.
 We’d all be persuading customers with spreadsheets.